rabutler/rabutler.github.io/pages/pages-root-folder/index.md

   image: widget-projects-303x182.jpg
 widget3:
   title: "More About Me"
-  url: '/about-me/'
+  url: '/now/'
   image: widget-aboutMe-303x182.jpg
-  text: 'You can find out more about me here.'
+  text: 'Find out more about what I am up to now.'
 #
 # Use the call for action to show a button on the frontpage
 #